sanathnath/crypto-list-sm/README.md

   ### Homepage

   Home page showing header component at the top, after that banner component under the banner component ther is crypto currencies listing with search       features and pagination feature. when clicking a coin it navigate to coin page that shows price change graph of crypto.

 # Design

-  -very simple and calm design language
+  -very simple and calm design language.\
-  -used Popins font for simple look
+  -used Popins font for simple look.\
-  -only two colors used - black and purple
+  -only two colors used - black and purple.\
-  -purple color used for website logo or name other all texts are black in color
+  -purple color used for website logo or name other all texts are black in color.\